SrushtiKhanje/SrushtiKhanje/README.md

 ### Hi there 👋  I'm Srushti & Welcome to my Github!
-I like to work in Full Stack Development and I'm exploring Data Science and Machine Learning 😄
+I like to work in Full Stack Development and I'm exploring Data Science. 😄
 >  💻 Full-stack Software Developer | React | [LinkedIn](https://www.linkedin.com/in/srushti-khanje/)